-Gift Cards: Gift cards continue to be primary methods used by scammers to request and steal money from older adults who reported scams to the
+Gift cards continue to be one of the primary methods used by scammers to request and steal money from older adults.

-Committee's Fraud Hotline.
 When the victim sends the scammer the gift card number, the scammer immediately uses the balance, making it impossible to get the money back.

-In 2023, the FTC received more than 41,600 reports of gift card scams, resulting in nearly \$217 million in reported losses.
+In 2024, the FTC received more than 41,100 reports of gift card scams, resulting in approximately \$212 million in reported losses.

-- If you paid a scammer with a gift card, tell the company that issued the card right away. - If you buy gift cards to give away or donate to family and friends, buy the gift cards from stores you know and trust.
+- If you pay a scammer with a gift card, tell the company that issued the card right away. - If you buy gift cards to give away or donate to family and friends, buy the gift cards from stores you know and trust.
 Check the protective stickers on the card to ensure that they do not appear to have been tampered with. - Always keep your receipt and a copy of the gift card.
-The number on the gift card and the store receipt will help you file a report if you lose the gift card or need to report a scam. - Beware of the signs of scams, like requests to buy gift cards at several stores or to purchase a specific type of gift card.

-• Be aware: No business or government agency will ever tell you to buy a gift card to pay them.
-This is always a scam.

-For more information on gift card scams and how to protect yourself, visit the FTC at consumer.ftc.gov/ articles/avoiding-and-reporting-gift-card-scams.
+The number on the gift card and the store receipt will help you file a report if you lose the gift card or need to report a scam. - Beware of the signs of scams, like requests to buy gift cards at several stores or to purchase a specific type of gift card. - Be aware: No business or government agency will ever tell you to buy a gift card to pay them.
+This is always a scam. - For more information on gift card scams and how to protect yourself, visit the FTC at consumer.ftc.gov/articles/avoiding-and-reporting-gift-card-scams.